 This is one of our street food staples, along with your more common falafel, shawarma and kebab options.
 Now you won’t have to wait until your next trip to Israel to enjoy this hearty, delicious meal that is both vegetarian and healthy - it only feels sinful.
 We love to drizzle our sabich not only with the essential tahini sauce, but with a tangy, Iraqi chutney called amba.

-A special note on amba and tahini: BOTH of these essential sabich products are waiting for you in our special Delicious Israel by Matana culinary kit - a collection of the best products from our markets, delivered right to your kitchen.
+A special note on tahini: this essential sabich ingredient is waiting for you in our special Delicious Israel Culinary Kit - a collection of the best products from our markets, delivered right to your kitchen.
 To order yours, click here!

 Pita bread, either minis for appetizer “sliders” or half of square pita for a unique shape

 4 hard-boiled eggs, peeled and sliced

 Israeli Chopped Salad

 Salt eggplant slices and let sit for 15 minutes to release water.
 Once the eggplant is “sweaty”, press sliced eggplant between paper towels to remove excess water.

 Heat vegetable oil in a deep pot or frying, a few centimeters deep.
 When hot, add eggplant slices and fry, 1 -3 minutes each side.
 If you prefer not to fry, brush eggplant with olive oil and bake in 450 degree oven.

 Place all of the ingredients into the pita: eggplant, salad, hard-boiled eggs and tahini.
 Drizzle amba on top to your liking.